himanshuGoyal52/webcrawler/README.md

  - Addmission Number : 20JE0420

 # How to use this crawler
-- first open your terminal where this code is present.
+- Download the code base of this repo in your system.
+- Open this folder and then run ```npm install``` in terminal to install node_modules.
-- Then write ```npm start <website-url>``` and then one output pdf is genrated open it and see the report.
+- Then write ```npm start <website-url-you-want-to-crwal>``` and then one report.pdf is genrated open it and see the report.

  # Example
  ![Alt text](./report_example.png)